Day-Lab-Bioinformatics/CUT-Tag_analysis/README.md

 UCSC is a great resource to find genome sequence files: https://hgdownload.soe.ucsc.edu/downloads.html Identify the genome you need and adapt the Genome_Assembly.sh script to match the paths and file names you need.

+## Pre-run quality control

+Before starting the data processing, assess if the quality of the data is suitable by using FASTQC.
+•	Adapt the paths and file extensions in the Launch_FASTQC.sh and FASTQC_Job.sh scripts
+•	Run Launch_FASTQC.sh to parallelize the FASTQC_Job.sh script on all your files to get quality control data from the sequencing results.